wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/migrate-voice-services-from-skype-for-business-server-to-teams/includes/2-understand-how-skype-teams-interact.md

 For example, if you have significant Skype for Business Server on-premises assets with a complex Enterprise Voice deployment but want your users to enjoy modern meetings as quickly as possible, you might want to evaluate Meetings First as an alternative path.

-Based on the coexistence mode you have configured, users will have the following capabilities enabled in Teams in Hybrid, prior to migration from Skype for Business Server:
+Based on the coexistence mode you have configured, users will have the following capabilities enabled in Teams in Hybrid, prior to migration from Skype for Business Server:<br>

 | **User's effective mode**| **Experience in Teams client**|
 | :--- | :--- |